chrisfrank/racked-react/README.md

 ## Hello, world.

-Here's a complete "hello world" app in racked-react:
+This is a complete "hello world" app in racked-react:

 ```jsx
 // src/index.js